ImAkandula/EARIN_PW/Lab7/README.md

 How to Run

 1. Go to https://swish.swi-prolog.org/
-2. Copy and paste the contents of the file lab7.pl.
+2. Copy and paste the contents of the file words_to_numbers.pl
 3. To test the program, run queries like the examples shown above.

 Alternatively, if you have SWI-Prolog installed locally:
 - Open terminal.
-- Run: swipl lab7.pl
+- Run: swipl words_to_numbers.pl
 - Then run your queries in the Prolog console.

 Files Included

-- lab7.pl : The Prolog source code implementing Variant 4
+- words_to_numbers.pl : The Prolog source code implementing Variant 4
-- report.md : Report describing logic, components, and challenges
+- Lab7_Report - Group 9.pdf: Report describing logic, components, and challenges
 - README.md : Instructions for running the code and example queries

 Notes